ThePrimeagen/yt/vim-mastery-in-progress/horizontal.md

 ** meme this up hard **

 ### A Note about vimming in general
-There are two general branches of vimming.
+There are two general branches of vimming as you become an expert.

 1. The Chess Player
 1. The Primeagen